beyzaacesur/tiktok-chronotypes-analysis/README.md

 ## Project Overview

-This project investigates the hourly patterns of my personal TikTok usage to understand how my digital behavior aligns with daily attention rhythms.
-By analyzing the timestamps of TikTok videos I watched over several months, I aim to determine whether my usage patterns reflect a morning chronotype, a night owl chronotype, or a mixed pattern.
+This project investigates the hourly patterns of my personal TikTok usage to understand how my digital behavior aligns with my daily attention rhythms.
+By analyzing my TikTok usage history over several months, I aim to determine whether my usage patterns reflect a **morning chronotype**, a **night owl chronotype**, or a **mixed pattern**.

-Project is analyzing the **timestamps** of every video I watched, I investigate:
+Recent research shows that chronotype is strongly linked to mental health and daily functioning.
+Individuals with an evening chronotype have greater difficulty adapting to daytime schedules and are more likely to experience sleep problems, anxiety, depressive symptoms, and emotional fatigue.
+Because modern life is structured around morning oriented routines, evening types often experience chronic tiredness and “social jetlag” which can reduce cognitive efficiency.
+Since late night screen use reinforces evening chronotype tendencies, analyzing my TikTok usage patterns provides insight into whether my digital habits are supporting or disrupting my overall well being.

+In this project, I examine:

 - What time of day I use TikTok the most
 - Whether usage differs on weekdays vs weekends
-- Whether consistent daily routines or scroll loops exist
+- Whether consistent daily “scroll loops” exist
-- Whether my behavior aligns with **morningn type** or **night type** chronotype tendencies
+- Whether my behavior aligns with morning-type or night-type chronotype tendencies

 ## Motivation